lukeburns/node-mkp/README.md

 ### mkp.sync(input[, options])

 create files and dirs sync. `input` and `options` are the same as async version.
-It throws err if will find any.
+It throws err if any found.

 ```js
 const mkp = require('mkp')